7 BEST Towns Near Olympic National Park Worth Visiting!

 Theoretically, you can probably do Shi Shi Beach, Cape Flattery, and the excellent Makah Museum all in one day.
 But with the drive time to get here and the drive time to the next destination, it would be an exhausting day.

 Lodging here is comfortable.
-Options include the Apocalypto Motel, the Cape Resort, where I RV camped, and nearby vacation homes.
+Options include the Cape Resort, where I RV camped, and nearby vacation homes.

 NEAH BAY GUIDE